himanshunaidu/data512_project/README.md

 ### Data Setup

+1. 2.
+Create the following sub-folders in the root folder.
+- data
+- intermediate

-1. Add the GeoDatabase file in the following path:\
+2. Add the GeoDatabase file in the following path:\
 `./data/Fire_Feature/Fire_Feature_Data.gdb`

-2. Create the following sub-folders in the root folder.
-- intermediate
-- final

 ### Running the Notebook